- Strong V-6 power

 Standard equipment includes the mandatory dual front airbags and stability control; the Caravan's curtain airbags extend protection to all three rows of seats.
 The stability control system now includes trailer sway control, which applies anti-lock braking to selected wheels to correct against motions induced by towed vehicles.

 Safety-system options include parking sensors, a rearview camera, blind-spot monitors, rear cross-path detection, and automatic headlights.
 And thanks to the boxy design and vast greenhouse, outward visibility in the Grand Caravan is very good.

-The Grand Caravan SE adds items like three-zone climate control, a front floor console, and six speakers.
-The SE Plus has that, as well as power for the second-row windows and third-row vent windows; a black interior with silver accents; and 17-inch aluminum wheels.
+The Grand Caravan SE gains a front floor console, three-zone climate control, and a six-speaker audio system.
+The SE Plus tops off that package with a black interior with silver accents; power for the second-row windows and third-row vent windows; and 17-inch aluminum wheels.

 At the top is the sporty R/T, with color-cued trim, black leather seats, and a special suspension and audio system.